kkonat/voron2.4/readme.md

 ### <u>Helpful videos</u>:

+(I learned from them)

 #### 1. [Bigtreetech 必趣 Manta M8P v1.1 + EBB Canbus CanBoot Klipper 完整教程](https://www.youtube.com/watch?v=ekbxtDS_8cM&t=327s)

 by Botio 波提歐
-It is in Chineese, very fast, but can be followed by looking at screens
+It is in Chineese, very fast-paced, but can be followed by looking at screens and pausing in crucial moments.

-It shows how to:
+It shows you how to:

-- install Klipper
+- install Klipper on manta
 - use Klipper Installation And Update Helper [kiauh](https://github.com/th33xitus/kiauh) to update your installation (he selects action 2 "Update")
 - build CanBoot bootloader for M8P (canboot.bin)

-        Build CanBoot deployment application (Do not build) Communication interface (CAN bus (on PD12/PD13))

 - build Klipper fw for M8P in USB CAN bridge mode (klipper.bin)

-        Communication interface (USB to CAN bus bridge (USB on PA11/PA12)) CAN bus interface (CAN bus (on PD12/PD13))

 - flash canboot.bin (to M8P i.e. 0483:df11)
   `sudo dfu-util -a 0 -D ~/CanBoot/out/canboot.bin --dfuse-address 0x8000000:force:mass-erase -d 0483:df11`